OpenTranslationBible/open-bible/en-GB/17.Esther/md/esther-09.md

 ## Esther 9:31

-to establish these days of Purim at their designated times, as Mordecai the Jew and Queen Esther had decreed for them, and as they had established for themselves and their descendants in regard to their times of fasting and lamentation.
+to establish these days of Purim at their designated times, as Mordecai the Jew and Queen Esther had decreed for them, and as they had set for themselves and their descendants regarding their times of fasting and lamentation.

 ## Esther 9:32